JoanaBLate/advent-of-code-js/README.md

 ## Advent of Code 2016

 **Day 11** is the first puzzle (including 2015) that makes the computer run out of memory.

-I have included 3 extra solutions, with different level of optimizations, just for run in the browser.
+I have included 3 extra solutions, with different level of optimizations, just to run in the browser.

-Under development.
+-- Other days are under development.